sunilrathod098/ToDos-Management/README.md

 # Todo's Management

-A simple Todo application that allows users to register, log in, and manage their tasks.
-The application leverages JWT for authentication and provides a responsive design for an enhanced user experience.
+A simple Todo management that allows users to register, log in, and manage their tasks.
+The management leverages JWT for authentication and provides a responsive design for an enhanced user experience.

 ## Table of Contents